ifeanyinwodo/PolymorphicWebAPI.OnionArchitecture.Template/README.md

 ## Features available in this project

-This is a default white application for ASP.NET Core API development.
+This is a default white/quick application for ASP.NET Core API development.

 This whiteapp contains the following features.